 Optional synagogue service followed by a sit-down Kiddush with the rabbi.
 Others might like to wander along the promenade of the port, just over the road from our hotel, or along the shopping streets nearby, or visit the very good Museum of Contemporary Art close to the Museum of Byzantine Culture, where a light lunch can be bought in a courtyard café.
-At 2pm we meet Rania for a visit to the Archaeological Museum, the Museum of Byzantine Culture and the famous landmark, the Rotunda, all close to each other and the wonderful promenade from which you can take a boat trip if you wish at the end of the tour.
+At 2pm we meet Vivi for a visit to the Archaeological Museum and the famous landmark, the Rotunda, close to each other and the wonderful promenade from which you can take a boat trip if you wish at the end of the tour.

 Dinner at Palati Taverna, a short walk from our hotel, with traditional Greek music.